Current Executive Order Total: 36

 In the early days of a presidential administration there’s a lot of hurly-burly activity to keep tabs on.
 There are presidential cabinet nominees, potential Supreme Court appointments, daily briefings, Congressional meetings, executive orders and presidential memoranda.

-The latter two have arguably been the biggest headline grabbers in the first month-plus of Donald Trump’s presidency, as the 45th President has issued 48 thus far (24 orders and 24 memoranda).
-It started with an attack on the Affordable Care Act, weakening the mandate for everyone to buy insurance in what looks like a prelude to a total repeal.
-Since then, Trump has issued other executive actions that deal with federal hiring, abortions, TPP, the Dakota and Keystone XL Pipelines, extreme vetting of refugees from “terrorist countries” (which was challenged in court and then revised), creating task forces to reduce violent crime, reviewing parts of the Clean Water Act and overhauling Obama-era climate regulations.
-The current administration’s executive order pace—as of now is 96.26 in the first year—though that number is fluid and will wax and wane.
+The latter two have arguably been the biggest headline grabbers in the first month-plus of Donald Trump’s presidency, as the 45th President has issued 65 thus far (36 orders and 29 memoranda).
+It started with an attack on the Affordable Care Act, weakening the mandate for everyone to buy insurance in what serves as a prelude to a total repeal.
+Since then, Trump has issued other executive actions that deal with federal hiring, abortions, TPP, the Dakota and Keystone XL Pipelines, extreme vetting of refugees from “terrorist countries” (which was challenged in court and then revised), creating task forces to reduce violent crime, reviewing parts of the Clean Water Act, overhauling Obama-era climate regulations, taking a second look at the NAFTA deal and promoting free speech and religious liberty.
+The current administration’s executive order pace—as of now is 116.28 in the first year—though that number is fluid and will wax and wane.

 In the past such orders and memoranda have helped to free slaves, desegregate schools and end deportation of so-called DREAMers.

 To aid in this endeavor, we’ll have this post: a running “Trump Tracker” that will be updated anytime the President issues a new executive order or memorandum.
 We’ll note what number the order is, what it is and what it actually means.
 So anytime there’s talk of a new executive order, stop by Paste and we’ll break it down for you.